natenka/pyneng-book-en/docs/source/book/09_functions/3a_func_params_types.rst

     Out[7]: False

-If you want to change the default value:
+If you want to change default value:

 .. code:: python